 DIY BOARDS + CUTTING BOARDS

 I wrote about my DIY White Marble Board a while ago, and when making one of these, the possibilities are endless.
 I have a few where I used white marble adhesive film and plexiglass.
-You can find a ton of different colors and patters of adhesive film on Amazon or at home improvement stores like Home Depot (same thing goes for plexiglass).
+You can find a ton of different colors and patterns of adhesive film on Amazon or at home improvement stores like Home Depot ( the same thing goes for plexiglass).
 Another place I love is Home Goods- that’s where I found a few marble cutting boards, that also work great as a product background (they also come in handy when it comes to food posts).
 One of my favorite things to use as a background is actually a cheese board I found at Neiman Marcus and the gold & marble board that’s often featured in my images was found in a Home Goods clearance section- I paid like $8.00 for it.

 TRINKET DISHES + COASTERS

 Small trinket dishes or jewelry holders are an easy way to add some color and fun to your shots.
-I use them not only for storing/holding my jewelry, but to also store smaller beauty products, like perfume samples or eyeshadow singles.
+I use them not only for storing/holding my jewelry but to also store smaller beauty products, like perfume samples or eyeshadow singles.
 Coasters are also great as props.
 Just the other day someone told me they love my marble ring dish.
 It was a coaster.
 I found a pack of 5 for like 4 bucks at Marshalls, where a few weeks ago I’ve seen almost identical ones at Bloomingdales for 50 bucks.
 Home Goods and Marshalls is where it’s at guys!
 Oh and I also love Lulu and Georgia.

 MAGAZINES & BOOKS

 Using magazines is probably one of my favorite ways to “dress up” my shots.
-I always have a lot of beauty and fashion magazines just sitting around and for some strange reason, I always have hard time recycling them- I definitely have some hoarding tendencies.
-Good news is- they come in handy whenever I take my blog pictures.
+I always have a lot of beauty and fashion magazines just sitting around and for some strange reason, I always have a hard time recycling them- I definitely have some hoarding tendencies.
+The good news is- they come in handy whenever I take my blog pictures.
 The same thing goes for books- especially the ones with pretty covers.
 When taking beauty product shots, I’m always careful not to get any makeup on my books, so keep that in mind.

 Small rings, necklaces, pretty earrings can easily add a little something extra to your blog images.
-I find that this works best especially when it comes to flat-lay style of photos.
+I find that this works best especially when it comes to the flat-lay style of photos.

 I don’t use these too often anymore (other than a big white one for bouncing off the light) but they also work great when used as a background for your photos.
 I find that lighter colors like light pastels work best for this (they photograph quite well) but I’ve also used colors like black in the past and that worked quite well for me, too- especially for food photos.
 You can also see my posts on Photography Backgrounds to see what else I like to use.